Personalized Employee Benefits Resources | PeopleKeep

 What is nondiscrimination testing?

-NDT is a series of tests established by the Internal Revenue Service (IRS) to evaluate how fair an organization’s fringe benefits are.
-NDT aims to ensure your organization’s benefits plans are accessible to all eligible current employees, not just highly-compensated employees (HCEs)1.
+NDT is a series of tests established by the IRS to evaluate the fairness of an organization’s fringe benefits.
+NDT aims to ensure your company’s benefits plans are accessible to all eligible current employees, not just highly-compensated employees (HCEs)1.

-The federal government initially established these additional tests for 401(k) plans2 but now they apply to certain Section 125 cafeteria plans and Section 105 plans.
+The federal government initially created these additional tests for 401(k) plans.
+However, now they apply to certain Section 125 cafeteria plans and Section 105 medical reimbursement plans2.

 Pre-tax benefits that require NDT include:

 There are a few different tests for determining if your current plan is discriminatory toward non-highly-compensated employees (NHCEs) in favor of key employees.
-First, let’s look at the difference between HCEs and NHCEs.
+But first, let’s look at the difference between HCEs and NHCEs.

 NDT relies on comparing HCEs and NHCEs.
-The IRS has clear guidelines on which employees should be considered HCEs.
+The IRS has clear guidelines on which you should consider employees HCEs.

 Employees eligible as an HCE must meet the following criteria:

-• They receive more than $155,000 in annual compensation from the organization in the current or preceding year (as of 2024)
+2. They receive more than the annual compensation threshold from the organization in the current or preceding year (lookback year).

-The IRS permits you to consider any eligible employees in the top 20% of workers by compensation as HCEs, but this is optional.
-All other workers are considered NHCEs.
+The IRS allows you to consider any eligible employees in the top 20% of workers by compensation as HCEs.
+However, this is optional.
+You should classify all other staff members as NHCEs.

-NDTs are annual tests.
-These reports are due to the IRS by the final day of the plan year.
-It’s a good idea to conduct your tests before this date so that you have time to take corrective action to comply with IRS guidelines.
-Otherwise, you won’t have time to correct any errors that are found.
+NDTs are annual tests that employers must complete and satisfy by the final day of the benefit plan year.
+It’s a good idea to conduct your tests before this date so you have time to make corrections to comply with IRS guidelines.
+Otherwise, you won’t have time to correct any errors that you find.
+You must keep these results in case of an IRS audit.

-NDT ensures that your retirement and Section 125 plans are fair to all employees.
-Since these plans have tax advantages, the IRS enforces NDT so that an organization’s benefits don’t unfairly compensate employers and certain key employees.
+NDT ensures that your qualified retirement and Section 125 plans are fair to all employees.
+Since these are tax-advantaged plans, the IRS enforces NDT so that your benefits don’t unfairly compensate employers and certain key employees.

 Cafeteria plans (Section 125)